How To Stop Foreclosure in Georgia: 7 Proven Strategies

 Deed in Lieu of Foreclosure

-While it still affects your credit, it’s generally less damaging than a foreclosure.
-Discuss potential tax implications with a financial advisor before proceeding.
+While this still impacts your credit, it’s generally less damaging than a foreclosure.
+Consult a financial advisor about potential tax implications before proceeding.

 Legal Strategies to Halt Foreclosure